0xXyc/VPS-Lock-Figuration/README.md

 # 💻 VPS-Lock-Figuration 🔐
+## ✅ Deploy VPS Best Practices in the Click of a few Buttons!! 🤓
 ## Introduction
 This is a neat little BASH script that should be ran immediately after your VPS boots up the first time.
 It will help deploy most known best security practices to date.